thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 The constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
-Note that SLENDERNESS is not constrained in the default startup file.
+Note that SLENDERNESS is not constrained in the default startup.
 Thus, unless this constraint is established, a search may produce designs that are subject to buckling.

-The REPORT command will provide an indication as to the possibility of bucking for each specific design and loading condition.
+The REPORT menu items will provide an indication as to the possibility of bucking for each specific design and loading condition.
 Both the fixed-free and fixed-fixed end conditions are covered.